 We started our hike after breakfast amidst the oak and Rhododendron forest with soothing sounds of flowing streams.
 We stopped for many photos to absorb the surroundings as it was a short 3-4 hours of hiking.
 We had planned to go up to Poonhill 3210 meters if the weather was good so we could enjoy the sunset.
 It also meant that we did not have to get up in the dark to go up Poonhill for sunrise and avoid the crowd.

-The clouds started building up quite fast this morning, and we hoped to arrive at Ghorepani before it began to rain/hail, which we did.
+The clouds started building up quickly this morning, and we hoped to arrive at Ghorepani before it began to rain/hail, which we did.
 We had a relaxing afternoon as the weather was very cloudy.
-We had lunch walked around the village.
-We played a few card games with Ram, our porter, and Chandra, our trekking chef; this also helps bring the team and trekkers closer to each other with a few laughs together.
+We had lunch and walked around the village.
+We played a few card games with Ram, our porter, and Chandra, our trekking chef; this also helped bring the team and trekkers closer to each other with a few laughs.
 Unfortunately, it started to rain and hail from around 2 pm onwards.
-We hoped that the downpour would clear the clouds for our sunrise the following morning.
+We hoped the downpour would clear the clouds for our sunrise the following morning.